 Dramatic gorings, tramplings, and related eyewitness accounts have become the stuff of Internet legend, as images of victims flipped head-over-heels by the horns of an oncoming bull are the stark equivalent of an urban car wreck.
 Viewers just can't look away.

 By tradition, he running of the bulls begins as a prelude to a major bullfight.
 It's a custom that originated in the 19th century when townspeople would line the streets to view the bulls being 'run' or transported from their corrals to the arena.
-The most macho teens and young men would then show off their bravado by jumping into the herd as it passed.
+Macho teens and young men would then show off their bravado by jumping into the herd as it passed.

 But by modern reckoning, it's not all in good fun.
 With various injuries having taken place in recent years, a notable terminal mishap occurred in 2009 when a 27-year-old Spaniard, Daniel Jimeno Romero, became the first goring fatality since 1995.
 More recently, over a half dozen people were hospitalized with serious injuries during the 2013 Running of the Bulls.